IBM/aspera-cli/README.md

 * ascp
 * aspera-license (in same folder, or ../etc)

-This can be installed either be installing an Aspera transfer sofware, or using an embedded command:
+This can be installed either be installing an Aspera transfer software, or using an embedded command:

 ```
 $ ascli conf ascp install
 ```

-If a local SDK installation is prefered instead of fetching from internet: one can specify the location of the SDK file:
+If a local SDK installation is preferred instead of fetching from internet: one can specify the location of the SDK file:

 ```
 $ curl -Lso SDK.zip https://ibm.biz/aspera_sdk